jmuheim/mozaic-blueboard/README.md

 - Click the channel's name ("Keyboard")
 - Click the "MIDI settings" button (switches icon at the top left of the menu)
 - Click "Send to Bus A: Bypass"
 - Assign MIDI note (not CC!)
-11 to channel 3 (with "Invert" enabled and "Toggle" disabled)
+11 to channel 3 (with "Invert" enabled)

 To switch between Chameleon's presets, it needs some presets that can be toggled using MIDI.
 First of all, create some presets (you can also use the factory presets, but they usually have a lot of reverb by default):